meteocat/pymica/docs/source/tutorial_01.rst

     with open('../sample-data/data/smc_data.json', 'w') as outfile:
         json.dump(data, outfile)

-It is also important to creata a file with station metadata information.
+It is also important to create a file with station metadata information.
 Then, we’ll use ``metadata`` variable to build a .json file.

 .. code:: ipython3